ROCm/rccl/tools/topo_expl/README.md

 # RCCL Topology Explorer (topo_expl)

 The RCCL Topology Explorer is a tool for analyzing and exploring network topologies for RCCL (ROCm Communication Collectives Library) collective operations.
-It simulates various hardware configurations and predicts the performance of different collective communication algorithms and protocols.
+It simulates various hardware configurations and displays the actual algo/proto combo selections that RCCL would make.

 ## Building